-After 25 years as a secondary school teacher of English and media, I moved to higher education, taking a position at New Jersey Institute of Technology (NJIT).
+After 25 years as a secondary school teacher of English and media, I moved to higher education and worked in several roles at New Jersey Institute of Technology (NJIT).

 While at NJIT, I worked first as the Manager of Instructional Technology.
 Besides working with many professors on courses and programs and moving learning online, there were several projects that focused my attention for long periods of time.

 Like many universities, we used and experimented with learning management systems (LMS).
 NJIT had initiated this in 2000 when I arrived on campus by introducing WebCT for course management.
 I encouraged the use of open source software during my tenure and we piloted several open source LMS, and I began the transition to using Moodle as our open source learning management system at NJIT in 2005.
 The university moved all of its courses to Moodle in 2009

 In 2006, I started NJIT podcasting and in 2007 we were asked to help launch Apple’s iTunes U. NJIT was one of the first group of 16 universities to be hosted in Apple’s iTunes store and offer free educational podcasts and materials.

 I spent a year managing a K-20 collaborative initiative by NJIT to help introduce instructional technologies at Science Park High School, the school for gifted math and science students in Newark, NJ.
 I was “embedded” in the school and we brought Internet2 to the school, opened their wireless network, and set up a fabrication lab that was a makerspace before anyone used the term.

 From 2008 through 2012, I was the Director of the Passaic County Community College’s five-year, $2.5 million grant awarded through the Department of Education’s Title V Program.
 This grant aimed at increasing achievement and program completion rates of Hispanic and other students by integrating critical thinking and writing skills into the college general education curriculum via the redesign of 30 courses as writing-intensive.